Minkyoon/Minkyoon/README.md

 - Double Major in Economics & Finance and Human-Centric AI, Sangmyung University

 ## Contact
 Let's connect!
-You can reach me on [LinkedIn](YourLinkedInProfile) or via [email](mailto:YourEmail).
+You can reach me on [email](minkyoonyoo@naver.com).

 ## Looking to Collaborate?
 I am always open to collaborating on projects or discussing new ideas.
-If you're interested in working together, please check out my [contribution guidelines](LinkToContributionGuidelines) or contact me directly.
+If you're interested in working together, contact me directly.